pfrcks/machine-learning/Deep Learning.md

 * Decrease momentum with epochs
 * Gradient Normalization
 * LR -> ratio between the update norm and the weight norm ~ 10-3.
+* You want weight_updates / weight_magnitudes around 0.001, if high decrease LR
+* Train ensembles, at test average their results
+* Initialize ReLU with slightly positive bias to avoid dead neurons
+* Use float32 or float16 instead of float64

 #### Preprocessing